-9. Say no. Saying no is indeed a major challenge for many people.
+9. Say no. The more difficulty that you have saying no, the more likely you are to experience stress, burnout, and even depression.
+Saying no is indeed a major challenge for many people.
 No is a powerful word that you should not be afraid to wield.
 When it's time to say no, avoid phrases such as I don't think I can or I'm not certain.
 Saying no to a new commitment honors your existing commitments and gives you the opportunity to successfully fulfill them.
 When you learn to say no, you free yourself from unnecessary constraints and free up your time and energy for the important things in life.

 10. Quit putting things off.
 Change is hard.
 Self-improvement is hard.
 Scrounging up the guts to go for what you want is hard, and so is the work to make it happen.
 When things are hard, it's always easier to decide to tackle them tomorrow.
 The problem is that tomorrow never comes.
 Saying you'll do it tomorrow is just an excuse, and it means that either you don't really want to do it or that you want the results without the hard work that comes along with it.